Try Some Simple Sodium Solutions

 The food industry has voluntarily been reducing the amount of sodium in its products incrementally and often without fanfare because consumers tend to shy away from products advertised as low or reduced sodium.
 Only 13 percent of consumers say they would choose a product indicating “low-sodium” compared to other front-of-pack claims or no claims, according to IFIC research.

-Managing sodium intake can seem daunting, but there are some surprisingly simple ways people can reduce the amount of sodium they consume as part of a healthful diet.
+Managing sodium intake can seem daunting.
+There are some surprisingly simple sodium solutions to reduce the amount you consume in your diet.

 - Eat more fruits and vegetables.
 These are important sources of potassium, magnesium, and fiber, which can help to lower blood pressure.
-And a diet rich in potassium has been shown to counter-balance the effects of sodium on blood pressure.
+A diet rich in potassium can counter the effects of sodium on blood pressure.

 - Choose low-fat or fat-free dairy foods.
-Dairy foods offer calcium and protein, which are important parts of an eating plan to lower blood pressure.
+Dairy foods offer calcium and protein.
+They are important parts of an eating plan to lower blood pressure.
 Aim for two to three servings a day.

 - Include nuts, seeds and legumes.
 These foods contain magnesium, protein, and fiber.
-Keep an eye on the portion size though, because they tend to be higher in calories, and body weight is an important factor in managing blood pressure.
+Keep an eye on the portion size though.
+They tend to be higher in calories, and body weight is an important factor in managing blood pressure.

 - Use herbs and spices instead of salt.
-Add flavor and flair to dishes, while cooking and at the table, with herbs, spices, lemon, lime, vinegar, or salt-free seasoning blends rather than the salt shaker.
+Add flavor to dishes, while cooking and at the table, with herbs, spices, lemon, lime, vinegar, or salt-free seasoning blends.
+Skip the salt shaker.
 When you do use salt, be sure to taste your food before sprinkling, as it may not need additional salt.

 - Moderate use of seasoning packets.
 In packaged mixes for rice, pasta, or soups, use only half of the seasoning packet and boost the flavor with other herbs and spices.